1 1 9 0 - A C R E

 JERUSALEM - ACRE - PAPAL DEFENSE - KÖNIGSBURG - LEPANTO - 11 SEPTEMBER 2001 - GLOBAL WAR ON TERROR

 The Walsingham Guard is an international humanitarian organization with a long military heritage.
-It is in the context of that heritage that the modern Walsingham Guard of the Religious and Military Patriarchate of St. Stephen was formed through the unification of its ancient and modern constituents.
+It is in the context of that heritage that the modern Walsingham Guard of the Imperial Old Roman Catholic Religious and Military Patriarchate of St. Stephen was formed through the unification of its ancient and modern constituents.
 As the uniformed service and ceremonial unit of the Patriarchal Household, the Guard serves a charitable and humanitarian role.
 It also performs the emergency first response duties as needed and provides event driven executive security for the Patriarch, his household, curia, staff, and guests; physical security of Church property; and performs various administrative roles throughout the Curia.
-The military heritage of the Walsingham Guard extends back to 1190 in the time of the Crusades in Acre in the Holy Land through the legacy of the Grand Bailiwick and two Grand Priories of the Teutonic Knights that became vested in the Stephenian Patriarchate.
+The Guard constitutes a unique religious order and apostolate for both clergy and laity.
+The military heritage of the Walsingham Guard extends back to 1190 in the time of the Crusades in Acre in the Holy Land.
+The modern Guard is the serving and ceremonial successor of the Grand Bailiwick of Estonia, the Grand Priory of Etruria, and the Grand Priory of Canada, divisions of the Imperial Teutonic Order of the Hospital of St. Mary vested in the Patriarchate.
+Despite maintaining a long and distinguished heritage, membership in the units today are based on faith and service rather than individual cultural background.

 Frequently Asked Questions